pikeline/CSCGH/readme.md

 Then, I opened up github and created a repository.
 They provide some instructions on setting up a connection quickly.
 I added the repository as a remote repository named `origin` with `git remote add origin https://github.com/pikeline/CSCGH.git`.
 Then, I pushed my files to github with `git push origin main`

 Next, I made a new branch with `git checkout -b fizzbuzz_class`.
 This created a new branch on git, allowing me to work on modifying `fizzbuzz.py` in a separate environment while keeping the current version of the files intact.
 This created a new branch (`-b`) named `fizzbuzz_class` and moved my git location to the new branch.
 Now, any changes I make will be on this branch.
 But first, I have to add them using `git add` and `git commit`.
 Also, you can see what branches are present at any time using `git branch`.

+To make the changes I made be reflected in `main`, you need to merge this.
+This is pretty simple.
+Swap which branch you are in to `main` with `git checkout main`.
+Then, use `git merge fizzbuzz_class` to update main with the branch's history.